Bringing Stories Alive

 keep any problem or tension in the story

-involve audience - satisfy their curiosity
+involve audience - meet their energy,

 have fun - enjoy telling the story so your audience can enjoy listening